 - Google apps, sites and devices, such as Search, YouTube and Google Home

 - Platforms such as the Chrome browser and Android operating system

-- Products that are integrated into third-party apps and sites, such as ads and embedded Google Maps
+- Products that are integrated into third-party apps and sites, like ads, analytics and embedded Google Maps

 Information that Google collects

 We want you to understand the types of information we collect as you use our services

 We collect information to provide better services to all our users – from figuring out basic stuff such as which language you speak, to more complex things like which ads you’ll find most useful, the people who matter most to you online or which YouTube videos you might like.
 The information Google collects, and how that information is used, depends on how you use our services and how you manage your privacy controls.

 When you’re not signed in to a Google Account, we store the information that we collect with unique identifiers tied to the browser, application or device that you’re using.
 This allows us to do things like maintain your preferences across browsing sessions, such as your preferred language or whether to show you more relevant search results or ads based on your activity.

 When you’re signed in, we also collect information that we store with your Google Account, which we treat as personal information.